nexmo-community/verify-user-registrations-with-symfony/README.md

 ### Running Docker

-For the purpose of this tutorial and to ensure that the server requirements are the same for everyone, a Docker config has been set up in order to use containers with predefined configurations.

 Within the `docker/` directory run: `docker-compose up -d`.

-By the end of this you should be shown the confirmation that the three containers are running.
+Once completed should be shown the confirmation that the three containers are running.

 ### Running Database Migrations